Writer-in-Residence

 Kim McLarin is an award-winning novelist, essayist and cultural critic.
 She is the author of three novels, two essay collections and the memoir Divorce Dog: Men, Motherhood and Midlife.
 Her most recent book, Everyday Something Has Tried to Kill Me and Has Failed, was named a 2024 Nonfiction Honors title by the Massachusetts Book Awards.
 Her work has appeared in The Sun Magazine, The New York Times, Glamour, The Washington Post and many other publications and been honored by PEN New England, the Massachusetts Center for the Book, the Hurston/Wright Foundation and the Black Caucus of the American Library Association.
 She was formerly a staff writer for The New York Times, The Philadelphia Inquirer and the Associated Press, and formerly hosted Basic Black on WGBH.
 McLarin is Professor of Creative Writing at Emerson College in Boston.

 Kim will be offering workshops and events for library patrons throughout her residency.
-We invite the community to welcome Kim at a “Meet The Writer-in-Residence” event at the Library on Thursday, November 20th at 7 PM.
+The community welcomed Kim at a “Meet The Writer-in-Residence” event at the Library on Thursday, November 20th, 2025 at 7 PM.

 About the Dr. Herb Voigt Writer-in-Residence Program